NEXT

 What is Evil?

 Evil, in a general sense, is the opposite or absence of good.
 It can be an extremely broad concept, although in everyday usage is often used more narrowly to denote profound wickedness.
-It is generally seen as taking multiple possible forms, such as the form of personal moral evil commonly associated with the word, or impersonal natural evil (as in the case of natural disasters or illnesses), and in religious thought, the form of the demonic or super-natural/eternal.
+It is generally seen as taking multiple possible forms, such as the form of personal moral evil commonly associated with the word, or impersonal natural evil (as in the case of natural disasters or illnesses), and in religious thought, the form of the demonic or super-

 https://en.wikipedia.org/wiki/Evil